MissionalDigerati/md-contribution-site/_sections/projects.md

     </div>
 </div>

-In order to contribute to any of the projects, you will first need to create a [free Github account](https://github.com/).
-Once you have an account, you can visit each project's code repository using the *View Code* buttons above.
+If you would like to learn more about each project, you can visit each project's code repository using the *View Code* buttons above.
 In each project's repository you will find:

 <dl class="row">
     <dt class="col-xl-1 col-sm-2">Code</dt>